-The Office of Public Liaison and Media Initiatives (PL) works diligently to find ways for the U.S. Department of State to engage the American people and increase their awareness and involvement in the Department and its work.
+The Office of Public Engagement and Intergovernment Affairs (PE) works diligently to find ways for the U.S. Department of State to engage the American people and increase their awareness and involvement in the Department and its work.

 Briefings and Conferences at the U.S. Department of State